onlydustxyz/marketplace-frontend/hasura/README.md

 ### From console

 You can access console at http://localhost:8080/console/api/api-explorer.
-The default local admin secret is stored in docker en variables (currently: `myadminsecretkey`).
+The default local admin secret is stored in docker env variables (currently: `myadminsecretkey`).

 When you are done, you can sync the config with your local (be aware that it will erase your un-synced modifications on config files).